Instructions for Authors

 – Figures [each figure send separately with proper description]

-Blinded manuscript is to be submitted as primary file while all other documents including tables figures, copyright form etc are to be submitted as supplementary file in the Scripture system.
+The blinded manuscript is to be submitted as a primary file while all other documents including tables figures, copyright forms, etc. are to be submitted as a supplementary file in the Scripture system.

 The details of formatting these files are provided below.

-Manuscripts submitted to Asian Journal of Arthroplasty must be submitted in the format described below.
-Articles that do not meet the journal’s style will not be peer reviewed or considered for publication.
+Manuscripts submitted to the Asian Journal of Arthroscopy must be submitted in the format described below.
+Articles that do not meet the journal’s style will not be peer-reviewed or considered for publication.
 All articles should be no more than 3500 words long with a maximum of 50 references and 15 figures.
 Manuscripts should also contain an abstract of up to 350 words.
-Article will only be accepted for peer review in the following format:
+The article will only be accepted for peer review in the following format:

 Material and Methods

-Illustrations and figures: [to be send on a separate word file]
+Illustrations and figures: [to be sent on a separate word file]

-Conflict of interests: To be downloaded from the website and a signed copy scanned and submitted along with manuscript
+Conflict of interest Statement: To be downloaded from the website and a signed copy scanned and submitted along with the manuscript.
+[Download Here ]

 Example of Title Page